Contents

 It’s also worthwhile exploring how you could use the Google Display Network when you’re considering Google Ads for SaaS.

-Remarketing Beyond the Trial and Demo Phase
+Remarketing Beyond the Demo and Trial Phase

 The basic approach to remarketing in these stages remains the same: You segment your audiences based on their behavior, and present them with content that fits the stage they’re in.